google/gapid/DEVDOC.md

 dlv exec --headless --listen=127.0.0.1:1234 --api-version 2 ./bazel-bin/pkg/gapis -- -persist -rpc localhost:8888
 ```

-5. Start debugging with `Debug->Start Debugging` (on Linux with `F5`) and make sure `Attach to Delve` is selected as the launch configuration.
+6. Start debugging with `Debug->Start Debugging` (on Linux with `F5`) and make sure `Attach to Delve` is selected as the launch configuration.

-6. Now VSCode can interact with Delve and can be used for debugging `gapis` in VSCode UI instead of the command line.
+7. Now VSCode can interact with Delve and can be used for debugging `gapis` in VSCode UI instead of the command line.
 Enjoy your debugging :)

+This allows you to put breakpoint at any line in AGI Go source code regardless if they are handwritten, generated or in Go Standard Library.
+For the generated file, you can put the breakpoints under the `bazel-bin/` or `bazel-out/` folder and the debugger will still find it under the fuse directory during debugging and open it.
+The only downside is you will have two versions of the same file but this is the only working workaround until Go Plugin supports bazel-generated files.

 ## How to debug via printing message